MicrosoftDocs/learn/learn-pr/language/dotnet-debug/includes/4-use-visual-studio-code-debugger.md

    You should see the program finish quickly.
 That's normal because you haven't added any breakpoints yet.

-1. If you don't have the debug console displayed, bring it on by selecting **Ctrl+Shift+Y** for Windows and Linux.
+1. If the debug console doesn't appear, select **Ctrl+Shift+Y** for Windows and Linux.
 Select **Cmd+Shift+Y** for Mac.
 You should see several lines of diagnostic information, followed by these lines at the end:

     ```text
     ...